Thema von BalticLegal im Forum Dies ist ein Forum in...

 Although escrow accounts are generally used during a real estate transaction, in practice they can be used in any transaction where there is a desire to reduce the risks for all parties, for example:

+Buying a used car where the money can be released at the end of a warranty period.
+Deposit for renting an apartment where the money is released after the tenant moves out according to the condition of the apartment.
 Provision of construction services where all or part of the money can be released when the construction work is completed to a defined standard or when defined phases (milestones) of the work are completed.

 Baltic Legal provides useful advice and quality legal support for obtaining temporary residence permits in Latvia and Lithuania through investments.
 It is possible to obtain a residence permit for up to 5 years in Latvia and for up to 1 year in Lithuania, which can be renewed at the end of this period.
 Obtaining a residence permit in a member state of the Shengen Agreement grants its holder the opportunity to travel visa-free within the Shengen area under the same conditions as for citizens of said member state.
 Latvia and Lithuania are current member states of the Schengen Agreement.
 Along with the main investor, the residence permit can also be obtained by his spouse and minor children.